Financial Statement Analysis: Qualitative Techniques (Portfolio 5122)

 Qualitative financial statement analyses involve examining financial statement information and related disclosures to improve their usefulness in assessing organizations’ financial circumstances and performance.
 Complete financial statement analyses, however, include using various quantitative techniques, such as ratio analyses, to measure various aspects of the organizations’ financial condition and performance.
 Companion APP 5133-2nd, Financial Statement Analysis: Quantitative Techniques—Analyzing Liquidity, Profitability, and Asset Utilization and APP 5134-2nd, Financial Statement Analysis: Quantitative Techniques—Analyzing Solvency, Price Multiples, and Cash Flow describe and illustrate quantitative financial statement analyses.

-This Portfolio may be cited as Bloomberg BNA Tax and Accounting Portfolio 5122-3rd, Glazer and Stevens, Financial Statement Analysis: Qualitative Techniques (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5122-3rd, Glazer and Stevens, Financial Statement Analysis: Qualitative Techniques (Accounting Policy and Practice Series).

 Table of Contents

 VII.
 Qualitative Analysis of Statements of Cash Flows

 VIII.
 Qualitative Analysis of Related Party Transactions, Corporate Governance and Compensation Issues